DorisWarren/the-nomad/README.md

 #### _MockUp website design for a co-working space.
 A place to feel at home and welcomed no matter what you do!_

-#### By _**Doris Warren | 2.22.2018**_
+####  _**-Doris Warren | 2.22.2018-**_

 ### Description

-_The Nomad website is being built to create a safe place for freelance creatives of all sorts, to come together! | This is an exercise created for us to practice the process of designing a website.
+_The Nomad website is being built to create a safe place for freelance creatives of all sorts, to come together!
+This is an exercise created for us to practice the process of designing a website.
 We will exercise strengths in targeting users, creating wireframes, curating navigable prototypes and the best for last, coding a live site!_

 ### Target Users

-* _NOT JUST A COMMUNITY BUT A PLATFORM FOR GROWTH!_
+ _NOT JUST A COMMUNITY BUT A PLATFORM FOR GROWTH!_

 * _A potential beehive that is not restricted to a specific group.
 Open a nature of all collectives, where everyone is willing to learn and grow together._